DionJerome/student-be/README.md

 * [Accessing data with MySQL](https://spring.io/guides/gs/accessing-data-mysql/)

 ### Additional Links
-I followed this course for building this application:
+I followed this course for building the backend of this application:

 The tutorial and course listed below uses **Maven** for dependency injection